 That’s the number of plastic water bottles that Americans use—an hour.
 Yes, you read that right.
 Nearly three million bottles, every hour of every day.
+These products made our BAN List 2.0 as some of the world's worst plastic items—from both an environmental and toxic chemicals perspective.
 So where does all that plastic go?

 LESS THAN 30% OF PLASTIC WATER BOTTLES ARE RECYCLED.